sats17/ElasticSearch-cURL-Cheatsheet/files/Select-Operation-README.md

-# Select Operation Commands
+# Search Operation Commands
-This File consist curl commands of select opeation for Elastic search that we mostly used
+This File consist curl commands of Search opeation for Elastic search that we mostly used
 ***
 ##### - Note: Below two field you can replace with yours value accordingly <br/>
 - indexName = Your Index name that present in your elasticsearch.